opynfinance/GammaProtocol/docs/contracts-documentation/Oracle.md

 # `Oracle`

-The Oracle module provide the system with on-chain prices
+The Oracle module sets, retrieves, and stores USD prices (USD per asset) for underlying, collateral, and strike assets

+manages pricers that are used for different assets

 ## Functions: